 Is The Traditional SCRUM Method Sufficient In IT Software Delivery?

 Secondly, the price factor of a project incorporating agile methodology is subjective to the process.
-This again, is primarily because of the scope creep that is addressed throughout the development process and along with it agile methodology brings an ambiguity in pricing due to lack of incremental build.
+Once again, this is primarily attributed to addressing scope creep throughout the development process.
+However, the agile methodology also introduces pricing ambiguity due to a lack of clarity in the incremental build.

 Advantage Of CI With Agile Methodology